prozak/bpfvv/HOWTO.md

 Note that for "update" instructions (such as `r1 += 8`), the slot will be marked as written.

+#### Sometimes a value of a slot has changed, but it's not highlighted as a write.
+Is that a bug?

+Currently the visualizer only considers writes derived from the instructions themselves.
+For example, `r1 = r2` is a write by definition, or a call would scratch some registers.

+But remember that we are looking at the BPF verifier log.
+BPF verifier simulates execution of a program, which requires maintaining and continuously updating a virtual state of the program.
+This means that whenever the verifier gains some knowledge about a value (which is not necesarily a write instruction), it will update it.

+For example when processing conditional jumps such as `if (r2 == 0) goto pc+6`, the verifier usually explores both branches.
+But in both cases it gained information about r2: it's either 0 or not.
+And so while there was no explicit write into r2, it's value is known (and has changed) after the jump instruction, when you look at it in the verifier log.

+Going forward the visualizer will likely treat all value updates as writes, as it is useful to know at what point verifier inferred a particular value.

 ### View data dependencies

 The app computes a use-def analysis [^2] and you can interactively